Sanremo Music Festival 2026

-The Sanremo Music Festival 2026 (Festival di Sanremo 2026), officially the 76th Italian Song Festival (76º Festival della canzone italiana), is set to be the 76th edition of the annual Sanremo Music Festival, a television song contest held in the Teatro Ariston of Sanremo, organised and broadcast by Radiotelevisione italiana (RAI).
-It will be held between 24 and 28 February 2026 and presented by Carlo Conti, who also serves as the artistic director for the competition.

-As has been the case since 2015, the winner of the festival will earn the right of first refusal to represent in the Eurovision Song Contest 2026.
+The Sanremo Music Festival 2026 (Festival di Sanremo 2026), officially the 76th Italian Song Festival (76º Festival della canzone italiana), was the 76th edition of the annual Sanremo Music Festival, a television song contest held in the Teatro Ariston of Sanremo, organised and broadcast by Radiotelevisione italiana (RAI).
+It was held between 24 and 28 February 2026, and was presented by Carlo Conti – who also served as the artistic director for the competition – and singer Laura Pausini.
+The festival was won by Sal Da Vinci with "Per sempre sì", earning him the right to represent in the Eurovision Song Contest 2026.